bootstrap-vue/bootstrap-vue/src/components/collapse/README.md

 In short, `$root` behaves like a global event emitters and listener.
 Details about `$root` instance can be found in [the official Vue docs](https://vuejs.org/v2/guide/components-edge-cases.html#Accessing-the-Root-Instance).

-### Listen collapses state changes via $root events
+### Listening to collapses state changes via $root events

-To listen for a state changes of any collapses, use:
+To listen to any collapse state changes, use:

 ```js
 mounted () {